HybridDog/stochastic_texture_sampling_demo/Readme.md

 # TODO

-* Add an image which shows "press h" and show help text when pressing h, which shows info about all key combinations, mouse, drag and drop, etc.
 * Fill the whole window instead of using a fixed resolution
 * Improve the user interaction (key combinations, etc.)
 * Bundle everything into a single html file